Professional Development and Classroom Seminars

 The School of Rock is for earth and ocean science educators interested in experiencing scientific ocean drilling research with the experts.
 During this multi-day workshop onboard the JOIDES Resolution or in the IODP Gulf Coast Core Repository, educators from across the country and the world work with real core material and lab technology to learn how the science reveals clues about Earth’s history.

 Be an Education Officer/Teacher at Sea on a JOIDES Resolution Research Vessel expedition to learn shipboard science alongside the expedition’s science party and translate your experience with live video broadcasting, blogs and more from the ship to classrooms and the general public.

 The K-16 Educator Small Grants program supports K-16 teachers who have attended a C-DEBI educator training program and have incorporated C-DEBI content into their classrooms.
 These awards up to $2500 support items including but not limited to the following: funds for student field trips, classroom supplies, travel for presenting C-DEBI curriculum at educator meetings, or additional professional development directly related to C-DEBI research.
 Proposals for funding should indicate how C-DEBI research content is being translated into the classroom and how the proposed activities connect to that content.
 Applications are due October 2, 2017.

 Education and Outreach Grants

 Our education and outreach goals include creating distinctive, targeted education programs and promoting increased public awareness about life below the seafloor.
-C-DEBI is pleased to announce our Education and Outreach Grants (up to $50,000) are available to fund research or education/outreach projects on any area of marine deep biosphere topics.
-The program will fund the development of educational opportunities and materials that are pertinent to deep biosphere research in the subseafloor environment.
+C-DEBI funded Education and Outreach Grants (up to $50,000) for education/outreach projects on marine deep biosphere topics.
+The program legacy includes educational opportunities and materials that are pertinent to deep biosphere research in the subseafloor environment.

 C-DEBI / Delaware SeaGrant 15-second Science Videos